Welcome to today's edition of the Rush 24-7 podcast.

 Shoot him dead.

-That is just weird 9 eleven all over again.
+That is just, we're at 9-11 all over again.

 That's right.

-We're not gonna have that again.
+We're not going to have that again.

 This is the whole point of having the air marshals.

-This is the whole point you deal with it this way.
+You deal with it this way.

-Afterwards, they're going to say, and what makes me really mad is that they're going to say, Oh, this man was bipolar and he wasn't taking his medication.
+Afterwards, they're going to say, and what makes me really mad is that they're going to say, oh, this man was bipolar and he wasn't taking his medication.

 Rush, I am bipolar.

-I have been diagnosed, I have been bipolar for twelve years.
+I have been bipolar for 12 years.

 I take my medication every day.